BasThomas/basthomas.github.io/_posts/2019-10-27-on-code-reviews.md

 - **I point out the good things.** This goes for anything really; not just code reviews.
 If there's something you like or learned, let the author know.
-I believe this will make a big difference on how a review is perceived, and is a win-win all around.<br />
+I believe this will make a big difference in how a review is perceived, and is a win-win all around.<br />
 This is what I believe to be the **single most important part of a review**.
-- **I assume best intent.** I've written questionable code before, or have overseen mistakes.
+- **I assume the best intentions.** I've written questionable code before, or have overlooked mistakes.
 That happens.
 Always be kind and approach a review positively.
 - **I read the pull request's description _and_ ticket.** Yes, also the ticket.
 This makes the time of everyone involved a lot more valuable.
-Seldom does this not help me getting a better understanding of the code.
+Seldom does this not help me gain a better understanding of the code.
 And understanding is key.
-If something in the description or ticket is unclear to me, I try to reach out the author before continuing a review.
+If something in the description or ticket is unclear to me, I try to reach out to the author before continuing a review.
-- **I provide context.** For instance, if I come across something that might better be represented by a function rather than a computed property, I explain why I would suggest that in the given case.
+- **I provide context.** For instance, if I come across a `struct` that only serves as a namespace, I wouldn't only suggest to use a caseless `enum` instead, but explain why I think that is the case (no pun intended): a caseless `enum` has a non-accessible `init` by default, while a `struct` can still be initialized without a `private init`.
 - **I provide references.** Whether it's a blog post, piece of code, or documentation I reference, I link it.
-This allows the author to dig deeper into the topic if they want, and may be helpful for those who read the comment(s) in the future.
+This allows the author to dig deeper into the topic if they want, and might be helpful for those who read the comment(s) in the future.
 - **I take the time to try and understand the code.** When I feel like I'm having a hard time grasping some of the decisions that have been made, or the code itself, I often feel asking about it in writing is difficult.
 If this